anastshak/JSFE-2023Q4/README.md

 ### Project's Description

 Coffee House is a project where you will need to create a website consisting of two pages, make it responsive, and add interactivity.
+[Detailed description](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/coffee-house/coffee-house.md)

 ### Key skills